Louison5/PersonalTrade/README.md

 #### please note that before you run the tutorials, do [setup the environment as per required by TradeMaster](#installation)

+#### The results in the [presentation slides](https://github.com/Louison5/PersonalTrade/blob/main/TutorialPre.pdf) can be reproduced here, by tweaking some config parameters.

 - [May16.ipynb](https://github.com/Louison5/PersonalTrade/blob/main/tutorial/May16.ipynb)

   - Explore the environment of portfolio management